milochambers96/kino-frontend/README.md

 #### EventForm Component

-A sophisticated form component handling event creation and updates, featuring a dual date system for specific and recurring events.
+A form component handling event creation and updates, featuring a dual date system for specific and recurring events.
 The component dynamically renders different input fields based on the selected date type and handles image uploads through Cloudinary.

 ```typescript
 function EventForm() {